-Segmentation, as well as the base and bounds approach, causes external fragmentation and requires memory compaction.
+Segmentation, as well as the base and bounds approach, causes external fragmentation (because they require contiguous physical memory) and requires memory compaction.

 An advantage of the approach is that only a segment, instead of a whole process, may be swapped to make room for the (new) process.